 Welcome to OklahomaSports.Net

 We’re glad you took the time to stop by and hope that you’ll make it a regular visit.
-Our site was started in June 2011, is now in its sixth year online, and covers sports throughout the state of Oklahoma, as you might imagine by the name.
+Our site was started in June 2011, is now in its seventh year online, and covers sports throughout the state of Oklahoma, as you might imagine by the name.
 We will keep you up to date on what is happening with our state’s collegiate and high school programs and we step into the professional realm occasionally as well.

 You’ll get coverage of football, basketball, baseball, softball, soccer, volleyball and more on this site.
 We like to take a personal approach and bring you more about sports than what you might just see on the surface.
 Sports involve people and we do our best to bring that to you.

 With that in mind, we started the Podcast in 2013 and believe this extends our scope and brings you closer to the people and places of our great state.

 Your feedback is always appreciated, so feel free to comment on our articles, posts and features.
 And let us know what is going on in the world of sports where you are.

 Joey McWilliams lives in Durant.
 He founded and provides the bulk of the content for OklahomaSports.Net.
 He is a long-time sports journalist, having covered sports via radio, newspaper, television and the Internet since 2000.
 Joey was the color analyst for the Southeastern Savage Storm football and basketball teams from 2001-2011 and again for football starting in 2015.
 He also does play-by-play for Southeastern volleyball, basketball, softball and baseball on radio and streaming Internet video for Mix96.1 and the Southeastern Sports Network in Durant.
 He can also be seen on the GAC Sports Network and was the play-by-play announcer on the Showcase Game of the Week high school football broadcast on KSBI in OKC in 2015.